 There’s a decent 3.7Ghz AMD quad-core processor, a capable 2GB Geforce GTX 1050 and 8GB of RAM that’ll run the average game on medium settings with ease.
 You also get a decent chunk of space from a 1TB hard drive that comes with Windows 10 Home pre-installed.
-All of that for less than £500 is a bargain for an entry level PC.
+All of that for less than £550 is a bargain for an entry-level PC.

 Jumping up now to the mid-range desktop PCs, this rig from Acer is ideal for enthusiasts looking to get a bit extra out of their games.
-Sporting an AMD Ryzen 5 processor, a 4GB AMD Radeon RX-480 graphics card and 2TB worth of storage this PC has a perfect balance between value for money and raw power.
+Sporting an Intel i5 processor, a 3GB Nvidia GTX 1060 graphics card, 256GB SSD and 1TB worth of HDD storage this PC has a perfect balance between value for money and raw power.

 You could also consider this rig VR-ready but it definitely rests at the lower end of the scale, so if you’re looking to pair a PC up with the Oculus Rift or HTC Vive then it would be worth considering one of the more powerful builds below.
 Still, for 1080p / 60fps gaming on medium to high settings this is more than capable of the job.

-With the Chillblast Fusion Sabre we’ve hit the quintessential mid to high-end rig.
-A quad-core Intel i3 processor, 3GB GeForce GTX 1060 graphics card and 16GB of RAM are all quality components capable of excellent performance across all current triple-A titles.
+With the Chillblast Fusion Sorcerer 2, we’ve hit the quintessential mid to high-end rig.
+An AMD Ryzen 5 processor, 6GB GeForce GTX 1060 graphics card and 16GB of RAM are all quality components capable of excellent performance across all current triple-A titles.
 Perhaps the biggest draw with this set-up, though, is the 250GB SSD.
 That’ll boot Windows in a matter of seconds and drastically improve load times for any games installed on it.
 For any other less essential applications, there’s 1TB hard drive included too.